Kelly Hancock

 taxes

-Coin-Operated Amusement Machines Taxes and Fees
+Coin-Operated Machines Taxes and Fees

 Who is responsible for this tax?

-Businesses that offer coin-operated amusement machines for their customers must be licensed or registered by the Comptroller's office.
+Businesses that offer coin-operated machines for their customers must be licensed or registered by the Comptroller's office.
 The agency also collects a state occupation tax for each machine exhibited.
 Applications for a license or registration certificate must include payment for the license or certificate fees and the occupation tax.

 Coin-operated machines include all types of electronic devices that require the customer to insert a coin, bill, metal slug, token, electronic card or check to play a game, music or pleasure machine.